aswath-space/pv-estimator/README.md

 When using or referencing the PV Estimator, attribution to the original work is appreciated.

-This project is licensed under the MIT License, allowing for its use and modification under the terms outlined therein.
+This project is licensed under the Apache License 2.0, allowing for its use and modification under the terms outlined therein.